ianhuet/ianhuet.github.io/20230719_blind_spots.md

 As digital systems increasingly replace human interaction the duty of care required of system developers must increase also.

 #### TL;DR
 > Computerised self-service systems are increasingly replacing human interaction.
 Though this enables businesses to scale it also increases the likelihood of introducing blind spots into those systems.
-Without taking a systematic approach to managing this customers will suffer, especially non-typical customers.
+Without taking a systematic approach to managing this customers will suffer, especially those who find themselves off the happy path.

 ---